antokara/RPi-Pico-W-Water-Monitor/README.md

     folder: mosquitto
 ```

+*Note that without a proper certificate, we can't enable the secure ports and we will have to enable and use the insecure 1883, 1884 ports.

 #### Mosquitto User

-go to HA user management and create a dedicated user (not admin), that will be used by Mosquitto.
+go to HA user management and create a dedicated user, that will be used by our Mosquitto client.

+Warning:

+- changing the password, because it caches the credentials, requires:
+  - reload the Mosquitto broker integration first
+  - restart of the *Mosquitto broker* addon second
+- certain special characters are not allowed (ie. the underscore is safe to use) and perhaps even very long passwords as well
+- the user should not be an admin
+- the user should only have access from local network

 ### IDE